 Item # Title Credit Hour(s)

 ART313 Art Education 2-3

 MUS315 Public School Music 2

-THE407 Creative Dramatics and Children's 2-3
+THE407 Creative Dramatics and Chi Theatre ldren's 2-3

-Theatre
+i ileati e

-Elementary education majors are strongly encouraged to take PHY105 to fulfill the Area of Inquiry requirement in Physical Science.
-An academic minor is also recommended.
+Elementary education majors are required to take BIO with a lab and are strongly encouraged to take PHY105 to fulfill the Area of Inquiry requirement in Physical Science.
 A candidate must successfully complete all institutional requirements to earn a degree from Georgetown College.
 Additionally, to be recommended for a Kentucky Provisional Certificate, successful completion of all applicable PRAXIS examinations is required.

-Engineering Arts Major (EGR)
+Engineering Mathematics Major (EGM)